Julieisbaka/Julieisbaka.github.io/functions/function-catalog/logarithmic-function/README.md

 ---
 # logarithmic function

-A logarithm is a type of mathamatical operation that is inverse to that of exponentation.&#x20;
+A logarithm is a type of mathematical operation that is inverse to that of exponentiation.&#x20;